nnkrishnan/nnkrishnan/README.md

 - 😁 I am new here.
 - 🛠 A Mechanical Enginner.
 - 👨‍💻 Worked in IT as a webdeveloper mainly frontend in angular and some .net C#.
-- 🌱 I’m currently learning a bit of python, c# and matlab.
+- 🌱 I’m currently learning a bit of Python, C# and Matlab.
 - 🔌 you can connect with me on LinkedIn, just click here 👉 https://www.linkedin.com/in/unnikrishnan20/.